jurf/jurf.github.io/_posts/2024-08-17-one-year-with-brain-fm.md

 ![](/assets/img/brain-fm/streak.png)

 I have been using Brain.fm for 53 consecutive weeks, as it likes to remind me every time I open it.
 I have wanted to write this review since the first week, but I first wanted to be sure I arrived at something truly sustainable.
-I now have enough experience.
+I now feel I have enough experience.

 ## Context